Netricc/apple-iphone15-clone/README.md

 # apple-iphone15-clone
 i built a clone of iphone 15 of apple website, with beatiful animation, with gsap and tailwind css.
+## The code is not availbe for the moment, but it will be presnet in fiew days...